saptak/envddext/FAQ.md

 ### I don't want to use templates.
 Can I create custom gateways?

 Of course!
-Go to "Gateway Management" and click "Create New Gateway".
+Go to "Infrastructure" tab, then "Gateways" sub-tab and click "Create New Gateway".
 Fill out the simple form for basic Gateway configuration - no YAML required.
-Then create HTTPRoutes to define your routing rules using the "HTTPRoute Management" tab.
+Then create HTTPRoutes to define your routing rules using the "HTTP Routes" sub-tab.
 The extension shows you exactly what it's creating, validates everything in real-time, clears validation errors when you fix them, and automatically closes forms after successful creation.

 ### How do I know if my gateway is working?